whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 * If you do not have such friends, go make new friends.
 They will be glad to know you.

+* hold each other to high standards --

+  * high standard of integrity

+  * health

+  * cooperation

 ### Your Integrity is the Structure of your Culture

 * Anyone can make agreements.
 What brings those agreements to life is upholding them.
 Having agreements and upholding them is what turns a collection of people into a community or a nation.